chrisguest75/docker_examples/README.md

 Steps [README.md](./33_label_metadata/README.md)

 ## Example 35 - Layer Poisoning
 Demonstrate how to inject file into multiple running containers from host.
 Steps [README.md](./35_layer_poisoning/README.md)

 # README.md
 ## TODO
+1. Content trust
 1. Speed of different file system layers.  i.e. If we have a 1000 layers how fast is it to find a file?
 1. cgroups and namespaces
 1. Diffing using different tools https://docs.docker.com/engine/reference/commandline/diff/